UK Spouse Visa Lawyers

 If you want to join family members in the UK who are from outside the EU/EFTA and you are from a non-EU or EFTA country with UK citizenship or permanent residence, you can apply for a UK family visa under the following circumstances:

-- Join your parent if you are a child under the age of 18
+- If you are a child under the age of 18

-- Come to the UK to be cared for by an immediate family member
+- If you need to come to the UK to be cared for by an immediate family member

 You must meet specific UK family visa requirements in each case.
 At Cromwell Wilkes, we can guide you through each step with award-winning legal advice.

-Applicants that are from non-EU/EFTA countries on long-stay UK visas for purposes such as work or study can also apply to bring the following family members with them:
+Applicants on long-stay UK visas for purposes such as work or study can also apply to bring the following family members with them:

 - Spouse or partner